 The Rotsler Awards

 Bill Rotsler (1926-1997) knew everyone and did everything.
-He located the fossils, crystals, and stones for the Nebula Award trophies of the Science Fiction Writers of America (SFWA).
+He located the fossils, crystals, and stones for the Nebula Award trophies of the Science Fiction Writers Association (SFWA).
 He went house-hunting with Marilyn Monroe.
-He wrote science fiction.
+He wrote SF.
 He sculpted with welded steel rods.
 He celebrated the West Coast Science Fantasy Conference (Westercon) as his birthday.

 In the SF community, he was best known for graphic art.
-As a fan artist his cartoons were deft, his serious drawing fine, his fluency downright breathtaking.
-He won four Hugo Awards, twenty years apart, in 1975 and 1979, 1996 (when he also won the Retro-Hugo for 1946) and 1997; a remarkable span.
+As a fan artist, his cartoons were deft, his serious drawing fine, his fluency downright breathtaking.
+He won five Hugo Awards, twenty years apart, in 1975 and 1979, 1996 (when he also won the Retro-Hugo for 1946) and 1997; a remarkable span.

-The Rotsler Award was created by the Southern California Institute for Fan Interests, Inc. (SCIFI, Inc.) in his memory in 1997, to honor the lifetime work of outstanding fanzine artists.
-It is awarded yearly by a specially appointed panel (the current judges are Sue Mason, Mike Glyer, and John Hertz) and, by arrangement with the LASFS, it is presented at the Loscon.
-Its recipients receive a $300 honorarium and a plaque.
-Traditionally there is an exhibit of the current recipient’s work in the Loscon Art Show.
+By arrangement with the LASFS, the Rotsler Award is presented at Loscon.
+Its recipients receive an honorarium of US $300 and a plaque.
+Traditionally, there is an exhibit of the current recipient’s work in the Loscon Art Show.
 There is a website at http://www.scifiinc.org/rotsler-award/.

 Rotsler Award Recipients By Year